Khristina Chess

 Unquiet Riot by Khristina Chess

-“Best friends don’t label each other as crazy or rat each other out to adults.” ― Khristina Chess, quote from Unquiet Riot
+“Best friends don’t label each other as crazy or rat each other out to adults.” ― Khristina Chess from Unquiet Riot

-You won’t want to miss this YA psychological thriller that shows unique perspectives of friends of the killer.
-For more books like this, see my list Classic Books about School Shootings That Give Unique Perspectives.
+For more issue-driven books like this, see my list Classic Books about School Shootings That Give Unique Perspectives.

 Eleanor and Park by Rainbow Rowell